-The Project is in the Portland State University (PSU) area and is generally bounded by SW Mill Street to the north, I-405 to the south and west, and SW Harbor Drive to the east.
+The Project is in the Portland State University (PSU) area and is generally bounded by SW Mill Street to the north, I-405 to the south, SW 16th Avenue to the west, and SW Harbor Drive to the east.
 The project also includes work on W Burnside and SW Columbia streets.

-Pre-construction activities are anticipated to begin in February or March of 2019.
-Major pipe repairs will follow in the spring when weather is more conducive to pipe lining work.
+Pre-construction activities began in February 2019.
+Major pipe repairs will follow in late spring when weather is more conducive to pipe lining work.
 The project is expected to take about a year to complete.

 Approved Night Work

 Regular work hours will be 7 a.m. to 6 p.m.
 Monday through Friday, and Saturdays as needed.
 To reduce public impacts and complete the work as quickly as possible, Environmental Services will work both days and nights.
 Work at each location will take less than a week, including up to three nights to complete the pipe lining sewer repair work.

 Equipment that generates noise will include sewer cleaning trucks, compressors, light trucks, generators, pumps, and ventilation fans.
 Night work will require lighting of the work zone.